mauvehed/trackerstatus/docs/API.md

 ### Tracker-Specific Endpoints

-All tracker endpoints inherit from `BaseTrackerEndpoint` and provide the following methods:
+All tracker endpoints inherit from `BaseTrackerEndpoint` and provide the following methods.
+Each tracker has its own subdomain (e.g., btn.trackerstatus.info, ptp.trackerstatus.info) for detailed information.

 - `get_status()`: Get current status
   ```python